- Online Physics Brawl is a three-hour-long team competition happening

 - Participation in the competition is free.

-- The award for the best teams is the eternal fame gained by winning
+- The award for the best teams is the eternal fame and prestige gained by winning

 a competition like this.